andrew-drogalis/Strong/README.md

 ## Contact

-Open an issue, and I will respond as soon as possible.
+You can open an issue, and I will respond as soon as possible, or send an email to:

 - Github Email: [108765079+andrew-drogalis@users.noreply.github.com](mailto:108765079+andrew-drogalis@users.noreply.github.com)